 - Be aware that alcohol will exacerbate sleepiness and mental acuity deficits, and it will impair sleep.

 Beware of over-the-counter sleep aids.
-These compounds do not improve sleep and can impair post-awakening alertness and mental acuity.
+These compounds do not significantly improve sleep and can impair post-awakening alertness and mental acuity.

 Time Zone Meeting Times Example